pingcap/docs-cn/grafana-tikv-dashboard.md

 - Raft store CPU: The CPU utilization of the `raftstore` thread.
 The CPU utilization should be less than 80% * `raftstore.store-pool-size` in normal case.
 - Async apply CPU: The CPU utilization of the `async apply` thread.
 The CPU utilization should be less than 90% * `raftstore.apply-pool-size` in normal cases.
+- Store writer CPU: The CPU utilization of the async IO thread.
+The CPU utilization should be less than 90% * `raftstore.store-io-pool-size` in normal cases.
+- gRPC poll CPU: The CPU utilization of the `gRPC` thread.
+The CPU utilization should be less than 80% * `server.grpc-concurrency` in normal cases.
 - Scheduler worker CPU: The CPU utilization of the `scheduler worker` thread.
 The CPU utilization should be less than 90% * `storage.scheduler-worker-pool-size` in normal cases.
-- gRPC poll CPU: The CPU utilization of the `gRPC` thread.
-The CPU utilization should be less than 80% * `server.grpc-concurrency` in normal cases.
+- Storage ReadPool CPU: The CPU utilization of the `storage read pool` thread
 - Unified read pool CPU: The CPU utilization of the `unified read pool` thread
-- Storage ReadPool CPU: The CPU utilization of the `storage read pool` thread
+- RocksDB CPU: The CPU utilization of the RocksDB thread
 - Coprocessor CPU: The CPU utilization of the `coprocessor` thread
-- RocksDB CPU: The CPU utilization of the RocksDB thread
 - GC worker CPU: The CPU utilization of the `GC worker` thread
 - BackGround worker CPU: The CPU utilization of the `background worker` thread
+- Import CPU: The CPU utilization of the `import` thread
+- Backup Worker CPU: The CPU utilization of the `backup` thread
+- CDC Worker CPU: The CPU utilization of the `CDC worker` thread
+- CDC endpoint CPU: The CPU utilization of the `CDC endpoint` thread
+- Raftlog fetch worker CPU: The CPU utilization of the async raft log fetcher worker
+- TSO Worker CPU: The CPU utilization of the `TSO worker` thread

 ### PD